 You can bypass a lot of self-seeking behavior by providing the incentive not to the survey taker but to a charity partner instead.
 Genuine participants may still be motivated to do something for a good cause, whereas those looking to game the system will lose interest.

-When setting up your incentivized survey, it’s important to make sure you maintain anonymity for participants.
-One way to do this is to create a second, unrelated survey which is linked to only from your main research questionnaire.
+The solution?
+Decouple the reward delivery process from the survey.
+Create a second, unrelated survey which is linked to only from your main research questionnaire.
 On arriving at the new survey, participants can leave their personal details so you can contact them to award a prize.

 Make sure you communicate clearly in the survey text that you’ve taken this step to protect anonymity and that any contact details will not be associated with the main survey data in your backend system.